 - Your claim involves unusual pain and suffering for scarring or Specific Loss (amputation)

 In short, you are not only stressed by your physical condition but also confused by the claims process and struggling to make ends meet.
 Our Harrisburg work injury attorneys know you cannot wait for benefits and that you need to get on with your life.
-We concentrate on resolving claims in the shortest time possible, with the least stress possible.
+We concentrate on resolving claims in the shortest time possible.

-Receive a Free Consultation from Our Harrisburg, Pennsylvania Law Firm
+Receive a Free Consultation from Our Harrisburg, PA Law Firm

-Call a Harrisburg workers’ compensation attorney at Handler Henning & Rosenberg at (717) 775-7514 for a free consultation and to learn how our legal representation can help you.
+Contact a Harrisburg workers’ compensation attorney at Handler, Henning & Rosenberg LLC at (717) 775-7514 for a free consultation and to learn how we can help you.

 Handler, Henning & Rosenberg has always been a family business.
 It's been 100 years, and if we look into the future another 100 years, we still see our family helping yours.
 We've been around for this long for a reason: we care about our clients and our communities, and every person at our firm does everything we can to help every client we represent.